Director of Special Education Program Details

 • Operations and Personnel Administration (EDUC840)

 Application of personal and organizational management skills.
-Synthesis of school/district mission and vision in systemic planning.
+Synthesis of school/district mission and vision in systemic planning and relationship between leadership and conflict management.
 Development of communication to foster public relations and address organizational politics.
-Synthesis of the relationship between leadership and conflict management.
 Analysis of the factors of school cultures.
 Integration of faith/worldview and core values with leadership strategies.

 4 credits

-• Legal Issues of School Administration (EDUC860)
+• Legal Issues in School Administration (EDUC860)

 Examination of educational laws and policies, the process by which they are created, and their impact on schools.
 Analysis of leadership and communication around legal issues and policies, with emphasis on accuracy, clarity, and correct implementation.
-Evaluation of laws and policy, along with their application and outcomes, to recommend change.
+Evaluation of laws and policies, their application and outcomes, and recommended changes.

 4 credits